fivetran/dbt_netsuite/README.md

 ```

 ### Adding incremental materialization for Bigquery and Databricks
-Due to the variation in pricing and runtime priorities by customer, by default we chose to materialize the below models as tables instead of an incremental materialization for Bigquery and Databricks.
+Since pricing and runtime priorities vary by customer, by default we chose to materialize the below models as tables instead of an incremental materialization for Bigquery and Databricks.
 For more information on this decision, see the [Incremental Strategy section](https://github.com/fivetran/dbt_netsuite/blob/main/DECISIONLOG.md#incremental-strategy) of the DECISIONLOG.

 If you wish to enable incremental materializations leveraging the `merge` strategy, you can add the below materialization settings to your `dbt_project.yml` file.
 You only need to add lines for the specific model materializations you wish to change.
 ```yml